Skip to main content

 In addition to McGaw Medical Center of Northwestern University benefits and wellness resources, Regional Anesthesiology and Acute Pain Medicine fellows receive:

-• Fellows receive a stipend of $87,376
+• A stipend of $87,376.

-• Paid membership into ASRA and ASA
+• Paid membership in ASRA and ASA.

-• Additional funding for a second academic/research meeting; fellows who present an abstract at a national meeting will receive funding for a second meeting, based on the program director's approval
+• Additional funding for a second academic/research meeting; fellows who present an abstract at a national meeting will receive funding for a second meeting, based on the program director's approval.

-• Voluntary paid call opportunities in the operating rooms and in OB
+• Voluntary paid call opportunities in the operating rooms and in OB.

-• Dedicated office space with desktop computer
+• Dedicated office space with a desktop computer.

 How to Apply